Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 #
 ### Usage
-Simply run the FileSync executable.
+Simply run the DupliCron executable.
 It automatically loads the configuration file named `Config.txt` located in the same directory as the binary.
 ```
-FileSync.exe
+DupliCron.exe
 ```
 ```
-./FileSync
+./DupliCron
 ```

 #